emresha/http-life-game/README.md

 When you type `go run cmd/life/main.go` it runs a server on `localhost:8081`.

-When you visit `http://localhost:8081/nextstate`, it sends you a json file of cells in game, where<br>
-true - the cell is alive
-false - the cell is dead
+After that you need to visit `localhost:8081`, where you will see the magic happen:)

 this is just practice in go